 Reverend Lori Neff LaRue.

-Lori is Director, Wholeness Education, at the Board of Pensions, where she is responsible for planning, developing, and delivering face-to-face and online educational programs that are rooted in A Theology of Benefits and consistent with the Board's strategic vision and initiatives.
+Lori is Director, Board University, at the Board of Pensions, where she is responsible for planning, developing, and delivering face-to-face and online educational programs that are rooted in A Theology of Benefits and consistent with the Board's strategic vision and initiatives.
 She oversees the Board's Well-Being Retreat, and the First Call, First Steps and Third Act seminars.

 Lori has 30 years' experience in higher education, including 10 years in theological educational settings.
 She has served in pastoral positions in both congregational and campus ministry.
 In addition to her role at the Board of Pensions, she serves as long-term pulpit supply at Trinity United Church (PCUSA/UCC) in Warren, New Jersey, and on the Committee on Ministry for the Presbytery of New Brunswick.